ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

   *Required settings for script*
     * ``sigma_performance``: shape parameter weights calculation (determined offline)
     * ``sigma_independence``: shape parameter for weights calculation (determined offline)
+    * ``combine_ensemble_members``: set to true if ensemble members of the same model should be combined during the processing (leads to identical weights for all ensemble members of the same model).
+Recommended if running with many (>10) ensemble members per model.
     * ``obs_data``: list of project names to specify which are the the observational data.
 The rest is assumed to be model data.

   *Required settings for variables*